merideum/merideum-gateway/README.md

 # merideum-gateway
-A POC for a gateway that connects multiple merideum apis
+A POC for a gateway that connects multiple requestscript apis